 Taos Pueblo Church – San Geronimo Catholic Church

-The San Geronimo Church was built in 1850 and is used for Sunday mass, weddings, and other religious ceremonies.
+The San Geronimo Church, built in 1850, is used for Sunday mass, weddings, and other religious ceremonies.
 Catholicism was forced on the people of the Taos Pueblo in 1540 with the arrival of the Spanish.
-It is currently the most practised organized religion of the community.
+It is currently the most practised organized religion in the community.

 As you wander the village, watch for beehive-shaped adobe structures in front of many homes.
 They are called hornos.

 These adobe-mud ovens, shaped like beehives, were introduced by the Spanish and perfected by the Pueblo people.
 A wood fire is lit inside the horno.
 The resulting ashes and embers are removed and the heat retained by the adobe bricking allows items to be cooked quickly and in large batches.
-Hornos are used in the pueblo to bake bread which is available for purchase in some of the shops.
-Other baked goods, vegetables and meats can be cooked in hornos.
+The pueblo’s hornos are used to bake bread available for purchase in some of the shops.
+Other baked goods, vegetables and meats can also be cooked in hornos.

-To gain a better understanding of the working of the pueblo and meet a member of the community, we recommend you take the guided tour.
+To gain a better understanding of the working of the pueblo and meet a member of the community, we do recommend taking the guided tour.

 Taos Pueblo Walking Tours – Guided

-These guided tours by a members of the Taos community are about 30 minutes long, departing from the churchyard regularly.
-You will be taken on a walking tour of the village and gain insight into their history and traditions.
-You have the opportunity to ask questions about the structures you’ll see, their government and general history.
+These guided tours by members of the Taos community are about 30 minutes long, departing from the churchyard regularly.
+Visitors are taken on a walking tour of the village and gain insight into its history and traditions.
+Questions are welcomed about the buildings in the pueblo, their government and general history.